 The John Muir National Historic Site is a 14-room Victorian villa John Muir called home from 1890 until his death in 1916.
 With the help of Muir’s efforts, the National Park Service was established in 1916.

-Muir worked tirelessly to establish National Parks people visit to this day.
+Muir worked tirelessly to establish National Parks people visit this day.
 John Muir National Historic Site is a testament to his efforts.

 The site is located just 5 minutes east of I-68 and less than an hour west of San Francisco in San Martinez of Contra Costa County.
 After visiting this historic landmark and mansion, Avalon is a brief drive north.